adam-zlatniczki/dimensional_causality/README.md

 This project contains the implementation of the Dimensional Causality method proposed in **Benko, Zlatniczki, Fabo, Solyom, Eross, Telcs & Somogyvari (2018) - Exact Inference of Causal Relation in Dynamical Systems** (you can find it at https://arxiv.org/abs/1808.10806).

-The method is available in C++, Python, R and MatLab.
-It is quite fast due to being implemented in pure C++ with a lot of optimization and parallelization.
-The Python, R and MatLab versions are equally fast, since they rely on the same C++ code.
+The method is available in C++, Python and R. It is quite fast due to being implemented in pure C++ with a lot of optimization and parallelization.
+The Python and R versions are equally fast, since they rely on the same C++ code.

 ## 3 - Installation